Jigsaw-Code/outline-apps/cordova-plugin-outline/README.md

 ### Apple update instructions

-We use a custom framework dependency, PacketProcesor, that implements tun2socks.
+We use a custom framework dependency, PacketProcessor, that implements tun2socks.
 To update it see `../third_party/Potatso/README.md`

 ## Target Platforms